-Howard's Gap, NC: Yesterday's newsIt was 150 years ago yesterday when Gen. Gillem successfully crossed the Blue Ridge at Howard's Gap after being defeated two days earlier at Swannanoa Gap.
+Howard's Gap, NC: Beware of rumorsIt was 150 years ago yesterday when Gen. Gillem successfully crossed the Blue Ridge at Howard's Gap after being defeated two days earlier at Swannanoa Gap.
 (Howard's Gap is now the route of I-26 between Tryon and Hendersonville, and this marker is at the foot of the mountain on N.C.
 108 in the Lynn community between Tryon and Columbus.)

-About the same time Gillem reached Howard's Gap, the Confederates began hearing that Gen. Joe Johnston had surrendered all rebel forces in the Carolinas on April 18.
-Contrary to what this marker suggests, most of the rebels refused to fight.
+About the same time Gillem reached Howard's Gap, the Confederates began hearing rumors that Gen. Joe Johnston had surrendered all rebel forces in the Carolinas on April 18.
+Contrary to what this marker suggests, most of the rebels refused to fight any further.

 It was the evening of Sunday, April 23, 1865, before Gillem received official notice of the surrender.
 By then, politicians in Washington had already rejected the terms that Union Gen. Sherman offered Johnston.
 The fighting was not quite over after all.
 If the Confederates had ignored the rumored surrender and stood in the gap against Gillem, Stoneman's Raid might have ended quite differently.